imramki/MicroServices-CurrencyApplication/README.md

 Now the Zipkin server will listen to RabbitMQ for the incoming trace information's.

-After this we need to add spring-cloud-sleuth-zipkin and spring-cloud-starter-bus-amqp to the applications CurrencyConversionService, CurrencyExchangService, ZuulApiGatewayServer to send the trace info to the RabbitMQ.
+After this we need to add spring-cloud-sleuth-zipkin and spring-cloud-starter-bus-amqp to the applications CurrencyConversionService, CurrencyExchangeService, ZuulApiGatewayServer to send the trace info to the RabbitMQ.

 If we restart these services and give request to CurrencyConversionService.
 Now we need to visit Zipkin dashboard http://localhost:9411/zipkin to find the traces and we can also view the dependency graph